tensorchord/qtext/README.md

-# qtext
+# QText

-query the text
+Query the text.